rabbitmq/rabbitmq-website/site/release-notes/README-3.0.0.txt

 25227 provide information if a network partition has occurred 19376 support per-message TTL
 24792 improve plugin startup procedure:
-      - "rabbitmqctl wait" returns after plugins have started
+      - "rabbitmqctl wait" will not return until plugins have started
       - Windows service users no longer need to reinstall service after enabling plugins
 24719 ensure broker starts and rabbitmq-plugins works when plugin